Mortand History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Morton, Moreton, Moretone, Morten, Mortyn and others.

-Another 335 words (24 lines of text) are included under the topic Early Mortand Notables in all our PDF Extended History products and printed products wherever possible.
+Another 88 words (6 lines of text) are included under the topic Early Mortand Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Thomas Morton (1622-47), English trader and adventurer in New England, who was in charge of the Merry Mount settlement, which came into conflict with the Plymouth settlers.

 - ^ Reaney, P.H and R.M.
 Wilson, A Dictionary of English Surnames.
 London: Routledge, 1991.
 Print.
 (ISBN 0-415-05737-X)